shin1koda/dmf/README.md

 ## Citation

  1. S.-i.
 Koda and  S. Saito, Locating Transition States by Variational Reaction Path Optimization with an Energy-Derivative-Free Objective Function, JCTC, 20, 2798–2811 (2024). [doi: 10.1021/acs.jctc.3c01246](https://doi.org/10.1021/acs.jctc.3c01246)
  1. S.-i.
+Koda and  S. Saito, A Flat-bottom Elastic Network Model for Generating Improved Plausible Reaction Paths, ChemRxiv (2024). [doi: 10.26434/chemrxiv-2024-h15dh](https://doi.org/10.26434/chemrxiv-2024-h15dh)
-Koda and  S. Saito, ChemRxiv (submitted)
+ 1. S.-i.
+Koda and  S. Saito, A Correlated Flat-bottom Elastic Network Model for Improved Bond Rearrangement in Reaction Paths, ChemRxiv (2024). [doi: ](https://doi.org/)

 Please cite:

  - Ref.
 1 when you use the direct MaxFlux method
  - Ref.
 2 when you use the flat-bottom elasitic network model
+ - Ref.
+3 when you use the correlated flat-bottom elasitic network model